A teacher with extensive practical experience in the field.

 Undergraduate study in both Law and related disciplines, such as Business, Criminology, Sociology and History are obvious academic routes of progression.
 Vocational progression into Law via ILEX or paralegal routes is also assisted.

-If you choose to progress to employment, options are broad and, besides leading to a career in the legal profession, include the civil service, trainee paralegal and trainee social worker.
-A number of students have entered business ﬁelds such as trainee accountant, marketing, personnel, etc.
+Please note: A Level Law is not a facilitating subject for Russell Group Universities or a requirement for progression to Law courses at university level.
+However, if you choose to progress to employment, options are broad and, besides leading to a career in the legal profession, include the civil service, trainee paralegal and trainee social worker.
+A number of students have entered business ﬁelds such as accountancy, marketing, personnel, etc.